Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

 In summary, combining Equations \ref{eq:measure}, \ref{eq:lossd}, and \ref{eq:lossg}, we integrate consumer preferences into the generation process by directly incorporating the popularity measure $P_{j}(\widehat{\theta})$ from the predictor model into the loss functions of both the discriminator and the generator of the CcGAN.
 This setup allows us to instruct the generator to create new images with a specific popularity level.

-The training process of advanced model with both internal and external consumer preferences follows a procedure similar to that used for training the enhanced model.
+The advanced model incorporating both internal and external preferences is trained using a procedure similar to that of the enhanced model.
 The only difference is that we use the aggregate popularity measures from Prediction Model 2, $P_{j}(\widehat{\theta}_{2})$, as additional input labels to be fed into the generator and the discriminator.
 As Prediction Model 2 is trained on both internal and external consumer choices, the new CcGAN is able to incorporate new design features from the external sources that are appealing to the internal consumers.